History of cricket in the United States: Rise of amateur cricket

 Following the Civil War, cricket grew into an amateur sport with much less broad appeal than it had had before.
 This manifestation can be seen in the foundation of the Staten Island Cricket and Baseball Club.
 The club was to be based on "the broadest and most liberal interpretation of the terms 'gentlemen' and amateur."
 They were not that interested in playing baseball, but in founding a more responsive club in the area than the St George's Cricket Club.
 The members of the Seabright Lawn Tennis Club became so interested in cricket that they convinced club officials to sod their cricket ground with turf imported from England and had the name of the club changed to the Seabright Lawn Tennis and Cricket Club in 1885.

 Nowhere was this new trend in cricket more evident than in Philadelphia.
+Philadelphia is typically considered to be the center of North American cricket, with a long history of teams and matches.
 In 1865 a group of young people in that city founded the Merion Cricket Club.
-They were very emphatic about the purity of the sport and thwarted early attempts by some to convert the club into baseball club.
+They were very emphatic about the purity of the sport and thwarted early attempts by some to convert the club into a baseball club.
 In the end, the club members passed a resolution that the remaining baseball equipment "be sold off as quickly as possible" to guarantee the purpose of the club.
 Following the lead of New York and Philadelphia, other cities saw new clubs form.
 These included St Louis, Boston, Detroit, and Baltimore.